frank-mck/bybits-tech-test/README.md

 I was playing with the idea of the user being redirected to the `signin` page if there was a refresh but decided against it as for a better user experience.

 I have realised whilst I am writing this that I could have kept the token updated in the `signin` component by adding a `useEffect` hook like I did in the `policy` component.
-This way I would'nt have had to use the `localStorage`.
+This way I wouldn't have had to use the `localStorage`.

 ## Time of completion